sferrante/Neuro-Symbolic-Reasoning/README.md

   We use positional encoding **only on the final token (the goal)** so the model can distinguish “goal” from the unordered set of known formulas, while keeping the known-formula tokens effectively order-agnostic.

 ---

-## Background

-Classical symbolic theorem provers are reliable but can be slow because search branching explodes.
-A common hybrid idea is: keep the symbolic verifier (so every step is checkable), but learn a neural policy that proposes the most promising next rule/action.

-This repo implements that loop for *propositional logic*:
-1) generate shortest proof traces with a symbolic prover (Z3 + custom rules),
-2) train a neural network to imitate the next proof step,
-3) use the neural net to guide proof search.

----